donkey/Junk-Email-Blocking/README.md

 `cat /tmp/extracted-JunkEmails.asc | tr , '\n' | sed 's/[{}]//g;s/^[ \t]*//;/^\s*$/d;s/\r$//g;s/$/\t 550/' | tail -n+3 > /etc/postfix/junkbl_access`

-The stream-editor - sed converts the line breaks, removes empty characters and inserts the error code 550 at the end of each line, so that the unsuccessful e-mails of the blocked senders list are rejected during the attempt to deliver.
+The stream-editor - sed converts the line breaks, removes empty characters and inserts the error code 550 at the end of each line, so that the unsolicited e-mails of the blocked senders list are rejected during the attempt to deliver.

 To create Postfix DB _junkbl_access.db_ and update them on the Linux console of the Postfix MTA.<br>
 `postmap /etc/postfix/junkbl_access`